About authentication policies

 - Show the users accessing content in real time.

-The Smoothwall Filter can use several different authentication methods to identify a user or group, with different conditions and restrictions.
-Authentication policies determine the method used.
-They also determine the interfaces and ports listened on for web requests.
+The Smoothwall Filter can use several different authentication methods to identify a user or user group, with different conditions and restrictions, see the list in our help topic, Authentication Methods.